Silk Amino Acids / Silk Fibroin Hydrolysate

 Cognitive function support — memory, attention, mental focus

-Stohs 2022 (, Molecules) review of silk FEH cognitive trials concluded: 'Silk fibroin enzyme hydrolysates exhibit beneficial cognitive effects with respect to memory and learning, attention, mental focus, accuracy, memory recall, and overall memory and concentration.'
-Studies span children (7+ years), high school/college students, adults, and seniors (up to 92 years).
-Doses 200-600 mg/day for 3-16 weeks.
-Yi 2017 placebo-controlled RCT specifically investigated silk fibroin enzymatic hydrolysate on memory improvement with positive results.
+A review of silk FEH cognitive trials concluded that silk fibroin enzyme hydrolysates exhibit beneficial cognitive effects for memory and learning, attention, mental focus, accuracy, memory recall, and overall memory and concentration.
+Studies span children (7+ years), high school/college students, adults, and seniors.
+Doses were 200-600 mg/day for 3-16 weeks, and a placebo-controlled RCT specifically investigated silk fibroin enzymatic hydrolysate on memory improvement with positive results.

 Modest athletic stamina effect (small trial)

-RCT in elite fin-swimmers showed silk amino acid supplementation improved physiological parameters defining stamina.
-Mechanism speculatively involves serine/glycine effects on creatine pool, mild neurotransmitter effects, or combined amino acid contributions.
-Single small specialized population trial — generalizability limited.
+An RCT in elite fin-swimmers showed silk amino acid supplementation improved physiological parameters defining stamina.
+Mechanism speculatively involves serine/glycine effects on the creatine pool, mild neurotransmitter effects, or combined amino acid contributions.
+Single small specialized-population trial, so generalizability is limited.

 Skin hydration and barrier (sericin oral and topical)

-Kim 2012 mouse study (animal evidence) showed dietary silk protein/sericin improved epidermal hydration with increased filaggrins and free amino acids.
-Limited human translation but cosmetic industry uses sericin in topical hydrating formulations with empirical support.
+A mouse study (animal evidence) showed dietary silk protein/sericin improved epidermal hydration with increased filaggrins and free amino acids.
+Limited human translation, but the cosmetic industry uses sericin in topical hydrating formulations with empirical support.
 Skin benefits are weaker evidence than cognitive benefits.

 Glucose and lipid profile improvements (animal evidence)

-Jung 2010 in diabetic mice showed silk protein hydrolysates improved blood glucose and lipid profiles.
+In diabetic mice, silk protein hydrolysates improved blood glucose and lipid profiles.
 Limited human RCT evidence for these metabolic effects.
 Animal data interesting but translation to humans not yet rigorously demonstrated.

 Mechanism of action